aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dot-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOT to XLAM or Online App" h2="Export DOT to XLAM via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOT file format is a text-based file format used for creating diagrams and flowcharts.
+It is a popular format for creating diagrams and flowcharts, but it is not supported by Microsoft Excel.
+Therefore, if you want to open and view DOT files in Excel, you need to convert them to the XLAM format.

- You can include DOT to XLAM conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLAM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>How Aspose.Total Helps for DOT to XLAM Conversion</h2>

+Aspose.Total for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It provides two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOT to XLAM.
+With Aspose.Words for C++, you can export DOT to HTML.
+After that, Aspose.Cells for C++ can be used to convert HTML to XLAM.
+Both APIs come under the Aspose.Total for C++ package, which makes it easy to include DOT to XLAM conversion feature within your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}